-Jean Pierre Toupin was born in Beauport, Quebec County, Quebec in 1723 to Rene Toupin and Genevieve Langlois (who were married in Beauport in 1708).
-Jean Pierre was a grandson of Pierre Toupin dit Lapierre, who immigrated to Quebec from France and married in Quebec City in 1670 to Mathurine Graton (one of the Filles du Roi).
+Jean Pierre Toupin was born in Beauport, Québec County, Québec in 1723 to Rene Toupin and Genevieve Langlois (who were married in Beauport in 1708).
+Jean Pierre was a grandson of Pierre Toupin dit Lapierre, who immigrated to Québec from France and married in Québec City in 1670 to Mathurine Graton (one of the Filles du Roi).
 Marie Madeleine Maillou(x) (her surname in records is written both with and without the "x") was born in Beauport in 1725 to Germain Maillou(x) dit Lasource and Marie Madeleine Giroux (who were married in Beauport in 1724).

 Baptism of Jean Pierre Toupin